In-Place vs. Side by Side

-With the recent release of SAP BusinessObjects BI 4.3 in June this year, many organizations are preparing their upgrade or migration projects.
+With the release of SAP BusinessObjects BI 4.3 in June 2021, and the future release of BI 4.3 SP03 at the end of 2022, many organizations are preparing their upgrade or migration projects.

 SAP tends to refer to upgrades as moving from minor versions such as 4.x to 4.x, rather than a migration which is more for major releases such as 3.x to 4.x.
 There are two ways of a 4.x to 4.x upgrade: in-place (similar steps to install a patch) or side by side (similar steps to a migration).

 When I talk about patching I refer to upgrading from one service pack to another (e.g. BI 4.2 SP06 to BI 4.2 SP08) as you would do to benefit from new features such as Snowflake now being supported.